Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 Stage 3: The Foreclosure Sale — Final and Irreversible

-The trustee conducts the auction at the courthouse or another designated public location in the county where the property is located.
+The trustee conducts the auction at the courthouse or another designated public location under Mo.
+Rev. Stat. § 443.327, in the county where the property is located.
 The lender submits a credit bid.
 Third-party investors can bid above the lender's amount with cash.
 The highest bidder receives a trustee's deed.
-Missouri provides no post-sale redemption period for most residential properties — once the trustee's deed is issued, the homeowner's ownership interest is permanently terminated.
+Missouri's 1-year statutory redemption window under § 443.410 has strict prerequisites — lender as purchaser, written notice given at sale or 10 days before, redemption bond posted — that are rarely all satisfied in practice.
+The trustee's deed effectively terminates the homeowner's ownership interest in the typical case.

 Missouri Deficiency Exposure